 - UsePAM no

-Now hist CTRL+X then Y to save the file and then restart the ssh service:
+Then hit CTRL+X then Y to save the file and restart the

 # BASH [Linux VM] sudo systemctl restart ssh